Statute of Limitations - Canada Medical Malpractice Compensation ClaimsLEGAL HELPLINE: ☎ 855 804 7125

-Statute Of Limitations Canada:- Medical negligence cases are usually complex, difficult and time consuming legal claims.
-The 'Canadian Medical Protective Association' which provides insurance for the majority of doctors in Canada to cover them in case of a negligence claim are prepared to spend large sums to defend small claims in attempts to protect their policyholders.
+Medical negligence cases are usually complex, difficult and time consuming legal claims.
+The 'Canadian Medical Protective Association' (CMPA) which provides insurance for the majority of doctors in Canada to cover them in case of a negligence claim are prepared to spend large sums to defend small claims in attempts to protect their policyholders.
+Without doubt, the first thing that the CMPA will consider when instructing a lawyer to defend a compensation claim is the statute of limitations in Canada to establish whether or not the potential litigation can be nipped in the bud at an early stage.

 The firms that represent the insurers are carefully selected for their skill, experience and proven ability in the defense of clinical negligence actions.
 Claims are never settled on a 'nuisance' basis and a claimant will be expected to prove his entitlement to damages every step of the way.